ericstoekl/kubernetes-blog-edits/README.md

 ```

 This will update the permissions to allow for `kube-dashboard` to work on the setup.
 This is not recommended for production systems.
 Source: https://github.com/kubernetes/dashboard/issues/1803#issuecomment-335533274

+3. The new link for the `kube-dashboard` is: http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#!/login